Gigantopelta chessoia

 Gigantopelta chessoia is a species of deep sea snail from hydrothermal vents, a marine gastropod mollusk in the family Peltospiridae.

 Taxonomy

 The first information about this species, under the name "Peltospiroidea n. sp." or "peltospiroid gastropod", was published on 3 January 2012.
 Peltospiroidea is the name of a superfamily of gastropods that was used in the taxonomy of the Gastropoda (Ponder & Lindberg, 1997).
-It contained the only extant family Peltospiridae (and some prehistoric gastropod families).
-However, the taxonomy of the Gastropoda (Bouchet & Rocroi, 2005) does not use the name Peltospiroidea (in that system, the family Peltopiridae is placed within the Neomphaloidea).
+It contained only the extant family Peltospiridae and some prehistoric gastropod families.
+However, the taxonomy of the Gastropoda (Bouchet & Rocroi, 2005) does not use the name Peltospiroidea (in that system, Peltospiridae is placed within the superfamily Neomphaloidea).

-It was described as a new species within new genus Gigantopelta in 2015 and it was classified within the family Peltospiridae.
+It was described as a new species within the new genus Gigantopelta in 2015, in the family Peltospiridae.

 Distribution

 This species is known from two sites near hydrothermal vents in the East Scotia Ridge of the south Atlantic Ocean: from 2,394 m depth at the E9 vent site and from the 2,608 m depth at the E2 site.